 The herbaceous border also provides colour from early spring to late autumn.
 Sanctuary from inclement weather can be found in the Victorian lakeside shelter or in the Victorian Swiss shelters in the centre of the park.

-Over 3.5 km of pathways are accessible for all users.
-The waterfall and Pulham rock work on the western side of the green are worth of a visit likewise the ornamental lake which provides a home for waterfowl and a garden for the visually impaired.
-A number of sculptures are located throughout the green.
-A children's playground is a popular attraction of the park.
+Over 3.5km of pathways are accessible for all users.
+The park features a waterfall and Pulham rock work on the western side of the green and an ornamental lake which provides a home for waterfowl.
+Fifteen commemorative sculptures are located throughout the green.
+A children's playground is also a highlight of the park.
 Lunchtime concerts are performed during the summer months.